SirWaddles/wooting-overlay/README.md

 ## OBS Capture

 You should be able to capture this using the 'Game Capture' element in OBS, and tick 'Allow Transparency' to show it over the top of existing elements.

+## Supported Platforms

+Currently only Windows is supported, but other platforms may be added in future.